vintertown/weatherprediction/README.md

-# weatherprediction
+### Weather Forecasting Model ☀️🌧️

-### Small TensorFlow repo for my machine learning class, where I created a weather prediction model
+a small repository for my machine learning class, where I created a [TensorFlow](https://www.tensorflow.org/) to predict the weather in Stuttgart

+the model was exported as [TensorFlow.js](https://www.tensorflow.org/js) to build a webpage around it